-Later, when I began to practice these methods and rebuild my life, bringing it into correspondence with the intention of God, I reread many times these books.
+Later, when I began to practice these methods and rebuild my life, bringing it into correspondence with the intention of God, I reread these books many times.
 I do not part with them now, every time discovering in them something new, unnoticed by me!

-Thanks to the work I done on myself, I can see changes in the relationships with my children, in particular, in their attitude toward me.
+Thanks to the work I have done on myself, I can see changes in the relationships with my children, for example, in their attitude towards me.

 First, I gave them freedom, set them free from my tyranny.
 This does not mean anarchy and all-permissiveness!
 I simply removed nitpicking, “released” them, leaving as a connection link between us only my love, patience, compassion, and constant willingness to come to help.